Ricco Diack: Airdrieonians (loan)

 On the 14th of January 2025 Diack joined fellow Scottish Championship side Airdrieonians on loan until the end of the season.

 Diack scored his first goal for Airdrie in a 2–2 away draw with Greenock Morton.
 Diack scored the first double of his career in a 5–0 away win against Queen’s Park.

 Kelty Hearts (loan)

 In September 2025, Diack joined Scottish League One club Kelty Hearts on loan until January 2026.
 Diack scored his first goal for Kelty, opening the scoring with a free kick, in a 2-1 defeat to Peterhead in Scottish League One.

+Ross County (loan)

+In August 2026, Diack joined Scottish League One club Ross County on a loan until January 2027.

+Diack scored the first hat-trick of his career in a 14–0 win over Heart of Midlothian B, in the KDM Evolution Trophy league stage.

 Personal life

 Diack is the son of former footballer Iain Diack who was also a former striker in the SPFL, currently Managing Scottish side Sauchie Juniors.